DLKoopman: A deep learning software package for Koopman theory: Conclusion

 \section{Conclusion}

-We have presented \package{} -- a software package for Koopman theory that uses a deep learning autoencoder to learn linear encodings of given systems, along with learning the corresponding linear dynamics.
-It can train on given snapshots of any system and perform both state prediction and trajectory prediction.
+We have presented \package{} -- a software package for Koopman theory that uses a deep learning autoencoder to learn linear encodings of a system, along with learning the corresponding linear dynamics.
+It trains on data from snapshots of any system, and can perform both state prediction and trajectory prediction.
 The package is open-source and can be installed as a Python tool.
-It contains extensive documentation, examples, and a hyperparameter search module, and introduces a novel performance metric.
+It contains extensive documentation, examples, and a hyperparameter search module, and introduces a novel performance metric \ac{ANAE}.
 We hope that \package{} benefits many and becomes widely used as a tool for data-driven analysis and behavioral predictions of dynamical systems.
 Future work will include adding features such as control inputs and additional losses.

 \acks{ This material is based upon work supported by the United States Air Force and DARPA under Contract No. FA8750-20-C-0534.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force and DARPA.
 Distribution Statement A, ``Approved for Public Release, Distribution Unlimited.''